F5Networks/f5-ci-docs/docs/marathon/index.rst

 The |aspm-long| also has a set of "override" labels. [#overridelabel]_ When you add these labels to the definition for an Application you want the ASP to proxy, they take precedence over the default |aspm| settings.

 By default, the |aspm| starts one (1) |asp| instance per application.
 You can override this setting using the ``ASP_COUNT_PER_APP`` :ref:`F5 application label <app-labels>`.

-The |asp| collects traffic statistics for the Applications it load balances; these stats are either logged locally or sent to an external analytics application.
+The |asp| collects traffic statistics for the Applications it load balances; these stats are either logged locally or sent to an external analytics application, like :ref:`Splunk <send-stats-splunk>`.
 You can set the location and type of the analytics application using the ``ASP_DEFAULT_STATS_URL`` label.

-.. todo:: add "Export ASP Stats to an analytics provider"

 .. [#overridelabel] See the `Marathon ASP configuration labels </products/connectors/marathon-asp-ctlr/latest/index.html#configuration-parameters>`_ table.